 There’s a Viking in my Bed is a good book to add to an 8 Plus reading list.
 The story follows the antics of Sigurd the Viking, who falls from his longboat and ends up in modern-day England.
 After finding refuge in the Viking Hotel, he begins his attempts to live as a modern man, which inevitably end up in disaster.

 The Sheep-Pig follows the story of a lonesome pig, living on a farm.
 Inspired by the author’s experience of being a farmer for 20 years, the book was adapted into a film called Babe.
 A welcome addition to any 8 Plus reading list, The Sheep-Pig won the Guardian Children’s Fiction Award in 1984.

 This fantasy novel is a classic children’s book, first published in 1958.
 The book has since been adapted for television, radio, cinema, and the stage.
 The novel follows the main character, Tom, who lives under quarantine with his aunt and uncle.
 Set during the late 19th Century, the book follows Tom’s adventures as he slips out at night to a garden and travels back in time.

-B.W in HIGH WYCOMBE, purchased 11+ Verbal Reasoning Pack 2 About 1 minute ago
+S.A in POTTERS BAR, purchased 11+ Non-Verbal Reasoning Pack 1 About 1 hour ago